Exploring Recurrent Long-term Temporal Fusion for Multi-view 3D Perception: RELATED WORKS

 \subsection{Camera-Based Single-Frame 3D Perception}

 The majority of camera-based single-frame 3D prediction techniques in the beginning simply predicted 3D boxes from images.
-By creating a 3D box with the anticipated properties of a 3D object using a 2D box, Mousavian \etal~\cite{boundingbox2017} pioneer this direction.
-A depth map is used by D$^{4}$LCN~\cite{D4LCN20} to direct the learning of dynamic-depthwise-dilated local convolutions, which helps to bridge the representational gap between images and 3D point clouds.
+By creating a 3D box with the anticipated properties of a 3D object using a 2D box, Mousavian \emph{et al.}~\cite{boundingbox2017} pioneered this direction.
 FCOS3D~\cite{FCOS3D21} simply extends the 2D object detector~\cite{FCOS19} to a 3D object detector by decoupling the defined 7-DoF 3D targets as 2D and 3D attributes.
 PETR~\cite{PETR22} encodes the position information of 3D coordinates into image features, producing the 3D position-aware feature.
 Inspired by LiDAR-based methods~\cite{MV3D17,PointPillars19}, recent advances employ view transformation to transform the feature from perspective view to the Bird's-Eye-View (BEV) for unified 3D detection.
 LSS~\cite{LSS20} proposes the LSS-based view transformation method, which first ``lift''s each image individually into a frustum of feature for each camera, then ``splat''s all frustums into a rasterized BEV grid.
 BEVDet~\cite{BEVDet21} utilizes the LSS-based view transformation to extract BEV features and conducts 3D detection thereon.
 To achieve more trustworthy depth for LSS-based view transformation, BEVDepth~\cite{BEVDepth23} uses the depth from LiDAR as the supervision for precise depth estimation.